explodinglabs/superstack/README.md

 </p>

 _SuperStack_ is an **application backend** built on Docker for self-hosting.
-Minimal by default, but endlessly extensible.
+Minimal by default, it is endlessly extensible.

 ```mermaid
 flowchart TD